udryan10/humanitarian-challenge.js/README.md

 ###Developer Notes

 ####Client events:
-  - black_card_update - update black card
+    - black_card_update # instruct client to update black card
-    - expects: cardtext, cardid, pick2
-  - czar_update - update who is czar
+    - czar_update # instruct client to update who is czar
-    - expects: czar_uid
-  - white_card_update - modify white cards
+    - white_card_update # instruct client to modify white cards
-    - expects: [index : {card_text:, card_id:}]
-  - update_score - refresh score/user table
+    - update_score # instruct client to refresh score/user table
-    - expects: [name : {score:, wonlast:,czar:}]
+    - reconnect_failed # a reconnection to the back end failed.
+Display error message to user
+    - reconnecting # lost connection to back-end.
+Attempting a reconnect.
+Display error message to user
+    - reconnect # successfully re-connected

 ####TODO:
-  - in call back functions, need to send callback on an error and notify the client of the error so to display on screen
-  - update redraw event to also draw new card so user doesnt have to click 'redraw' and then 'draw' -
+  - update redraw event to also draw new card so user doesnt have to click 'redraw' and then 'draw'